ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-filter/index.md

 If you create your own filter you have two options to get floating filters working for that filter:

 1. You can [create your own floating filter](../component-floating-filter/).
 1. You can implement the method `getModelAsString()` in your custom filter.
-If you implement this method and don't provide a custom floating filter, ag-Grid will automatically provide a read-only version of a floating filter.
+If you implement this method and don't provide a custom floating filter, AG Grid will automatically provide a read-only version of a floating filter.

 If you don't provide either of these two options for your custom filter, the display area for the floating filter will be empty.